jacobras/flutter-vs-native-vs-kmp/README.md

-# Flutter versus Native versus KMP Performance
+# Flutter versus Native versus KMP: a Performance Comparison

 Comparing the performance of the same app in Flutter, native and Kotlin Multiplatform (KMP) on Android and iOS.